-This project was initiated to provide a carnival-themed atmosphere with fun games and interactive activities for children attending the Abbie Rogers Civitan Camp.
-The carnival is held on the final day of camp as the campers are waiting for their parents/caregivers to arrive.
-Abbie Rogers Civitan Camp, founded in 1961, is a local, non-profit organization operated by an all-volunteer staff that allows children with significant disabilities to enjoy camping experiences.
+Civitan Camp Carnival provides a carnival atmosphere with games and interactive activities for children attending Abbie Rogers Civitan Camp.
+Held on the final evening of camp, parents/caregivers are invited to attend!
+Abbie Rogers Civitan Camp is a local, non-profit organization operated by an all-volunteer staff that allows children with significant disabilities to enjoy camping experiences.

 FOOD FOR THE SOUL

-This project will serve the community in a two-fold manner.
+Food for the Soul serves the community in two ways.
 First, F4S provides frozen meals for families affected by terminal illness.
-JAH members on this committee prepare casseroles to be placed in two different freezers maintained by partner organizations.
-Families under hospice care/home health are invited to take a casserole as needed to help them through their difficult time.
-Second, F4S will reach out to various agencies that provide hot meals and assist with serving meals to at-risk community members.
+This committee prepares meals for two different freezers maintained by partner organizations.
+Families under hospice care/home health are invited to take casseroles as needed.
+Second, F4S reaches out to various agencies that provide hot meals and assist with serving meals to at-risk community members.

 LAMAR COUNTY ROLL AND READ

 Lamar County’s Parents as Teachers’ Roll and Read is a bi-annual event that promotes early childhood literacy, physical activity, and social and emotional development for preschool children in Lamar County.
-This project reaches 400 children and their families engaging children and families in health, recreation, culture, and education.
-JA members will help the day of the event and responsibilities may include set-up, facilitating activities, clean-up, supporting pre-school classes, taking event photos, and being runners.
+This project reaches 400 children and their families engaging them in health, recreation, culture, and education.
+JA members assist on event day with set-up, facilitating activities, clean-up, supporting pre-school classes, taking event photos, and being runners.

 PENNINGTON'S NIGHT OUT

-This project provides a night of dinner, entertainment and fun once a month for special needs children and their families.
-The committee works closely with the ARC for themes and dates for the events.
+Pennington’s Night Out provides a night of dinner, entertainment and fun once a month for children and families who participate in ARC.
+The committee members work closely with the ARC to coordinate themes and dates for the events.
 ARC is a non-profit organization that provides programs, experiences, and respite care for individuals with disabilities.

 PINE BELT DIAPER BANK

-The Pinebelt Diaper Bank was created with the intention of helping provide diapers to families across the Pinebelt struggling to purchase them.
-The diaper bank was also created with the intention of preventing health concerns in babies, which may arise if diapers are not changed consistently.
-Diapers are not covered by federal assistance programs or social welfare systems like WIC or food stamps because they are considered a “hygiene item” and not essential items.
-JA members will bundle diapers already collected, and bring them to Edwards Street Fellowship Center.
+The Pinebelt Diaper Bank was created with the intention of helping provide diapers to families across the Pinebelt struggling to purchase them, along with the intention of preventing health concerns in babies if diapers are not changed consistently.
+JA members bundle collected diapers and bring them to Edwards Street Fellowship Center.
 Members will continue to bundle diapers on a monthly basis.
 Members will also hold diaper drives as needed.

 This project allows JA members to care for disabled children through the night during the week of Civitan Camp.
 Civitan Camp is a week of summer camp for children with physical and mental disabilities.
 Each child is assigned a counselor during the day, and at night, JA members take over the role of care taking so that the counselors can rest.

-Welfare exists to address dire and urgent needs of single parent households in the community as they arise.
+Welfare exists to address dire and urgent needs of single parent households in the community.
 Welfare steps in to offer financial support and assistance with basic needs, typically on a one-time basis.
-Through this program, we step in to, for example, help the lights on, keeping the residence heated/cooled, clothing children, and other necessities in the lives of those needing assistance during a particularly difficult time.
+Through this program, Welfare helps keep the lights on, keeping the residence heated/cooled, provides clothing for children, and other necessities for those needing assistance during a particularly difficult time.